WeOpenML/PandaLM/README.md

 4. Run the demo scripts: `bash scripts/inst-tune.sh`

 ## **Usage**
-How to download PandaLM-7B from huggingface?
+How to download PandaLM-7B from huggingface using Python?
 ```
 from transformers import AutoTokenizer, AutoModelForCausalLM